-In the last 4 years, we have worked with tens of technology companies across Europe and participated in running over 100 digital campaigns in over 25 countries across the world.
-Here are some learnings.
+In the last 7 years, we have worked with tens of technology companies across Europe.
+We participated in running over 200 B2B lead generation campaigns in over 40 countries across the world.

-In many cases, we were responsible for end-to-end campaign execution and more often we have been involved with just one or two of elements of the Digital Sales Engine.
-Creating a strategy, as example.
+In many cases, we were responsible for end-to-end campaign execution and more often we have been involved with just one or two of the elements of the Digital Sales Engine.
+Creating a GTM strategy, as an example.
 Or strategy and key pieces of content.